IPDSnelting/velcom/README.md

 2. Set the backend url in the frontend's `.env` file and *include the backend prefix at the end*!
    An example: `https://example.com:8080/api/`.
+3. Rebuild the frontend (`yarn build` in the frontend directory)
+4. Deploy the new frontend `dist` folder

 You can refer to [docs/nginx-site-single-port](docs/nginx-site-single-port) for a working reference config.